Brandin Cooks Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 Matchup vs. Indianapolis

-- In his three matchups against the Colts, Cooks' 71 receiving yards average is 16.5 more than his over/under for Sunday's game (54.5).
+- Cooks has averaged 71 receiving yards per game over his three career matchups against the Colts, 16.5 more than his over/under in Sunday's game.

 - Note: Cooks' stats vs. Colts date back to 2016.

-- The Colts are giving up 257.3 passing yards per game this year, the NFL's 17th-ranked pass defense.
+- The 257.3 passing yards the Colts allow per game makes them the NFL's 17th-ranked pass defense this season.

-- The Colts have surrendered 26 touchdowns through the air (2.2 per game).
-They are 31st in the league in that category.
+- At 2.2 passing TDs conceded per game, the Colts defense is ranked 31st in the NFL.

 Recent Performances